 - Research into vehicle design and dismantling technologies that simplify dismantling and separation to make recyclable parts and materials easier to remove

-- Use of easily recyclable plastics, which constitute the majority of automobile shredder residue (ASR)※ by weight
+- Use of easily recyclable plastics, which constitute the majority of automobile shredder residue (ASR)* by weight

-※ ASR refers to the residue remaining after the crushing or shredding of what is left of the vehicle body (following the removal of batteries, tires, fluids, and other parts requiring appropriate processing as well as the removal of engines, bumpers, and other valuable parts) and separating and recovering metals.
+* ASR refers to the residue remaining after the crushing or shredding of what is left of the vehicle body (following the removal of batteries, tires, fluids, and other parts requiring appropriate processing as well as the removal of engines, bumpers, and other valuable parts) and separating and recovering metals.

 Expanded Adoption of Biomaterials

-*2 Bio-based engineering plastic was developed by Mazda Motor Corporation in collaboration with Mitsubishi Chemical Corporation.
+*2 The bio-based engineering plastic was developed by Mazda Motor Corporation in collaboration with Mitsubishi Chemical Corporation.

-■2014: Mazda developed bio-based engineering plastic featuring a high-quality finish without painting.
-By developing paint-less technology for interior and exterior parts taking advantage of the characteristics of this material, the Company not only secured the excellent environmental performance of the material but also achieved a high-quality finish that could not be achieved with conventional paint, thereby contributing to environmental protection while reducing production cost by eliminating the painting process.
+| 2014 | Mazda developed a bio-based engineering plastic featuring a high-quality finish without painting.
+By developing paint-less technologies for interior and exterior parts that take advantage of the characteristics of this material, the Company not only endowed this material with excellent environmental performance but also created a high-quality finish that could not be achieved with conventional paint, thereby contributing to environmental protection while reducing production costs by eliminating the painting process. |

-■2017: Mazda developed materials suitable for making large, intricately shaped exterior parts, such as front grilles, and optimized the die specifications in order to substantially enhance the formability of these parts.
-In 2020, the Company received the Award for Science and Technology (Development Category) of the 2020 Commendation for Science and Technology by the Minister of Education, Culture, Sports, Science and Technology for the development of the aforementioned bio-based engineering plastic.
+| 2017 | Mazda developed materials suitable for making large, intricately shaped exterior parts, such as front grilles, and optimized the die specifications in order to substantially enhance the formability of these parts. |

-■2018: Mazda developed a new technology for two-layer molding of pattern designed bio-based engineering plastic, which enables the molding of a transparent surface layer and a base layer with a pattern-engraved surface, both of which are made of eco-friendly bio-based engineering plastic.
-The new technology reduces environmental impacts while making it possible to provide elaborate shaded patterns of deep color, which was not possible with the prior technology.
-In 2021, the Company received the Aoki Katashi Innovation Award from the Japan Society of Polymer Processing for the development of the aforementioned new technology for two-layer molding of pattern designed bio-based engineering plastic.
+| 2018 | Mazda developed a new technology for two-layer molding of pattern-designed bio-based engineering plastic that enabled the molding of a transparent surface layer and a base layer with a pattern-engraved surface, both of which are made of eco-friendly bio-based engineering plastic.
+The new technology reduced environmental impacts while making it possible to provide elaborate shaded patterns of deep color that were not possible with prior technologies. |

-■2023: Mazda received a METI Minister’s Prize at the Ninth Monodzukuri Nippon Grand Awards.
+| 2023 | Mazda received a METI Minister's Prize at the Ninth Monodzukuri Nippon Grand Awards for the development of the aforementioned technology for two-layer molding of pattern-designed bio-based engineering plastic. |

 Production and Logistics